pishleback/Algebraeon/contributing/project_ideas.md

  - Pishleback

+## More Efficient Polynomials over Finite Fields
+The simplest way to represent a polynomial $c_0 + c_1 x + c_2 x^2 + \dots + c_d x^d \in R[x]$ over a ring $R$ is by storing a `Vec` of the coefficients $c_0, c_1, c_2, \dots, c_d \in R$.
+This is how Algebraeon currently does it, but for certain rings such as $R=\frac{\mathbb{Z}}{n \mathbb{Z}}$ it is possible to do better.
+For example, over the ring $R = \frac{\mathbb{Z}}{2 \mathbb{Z}} = \{0, 1\}$ polynomials can be more efficiently represented as the binary expansion of a natural number - polynomial addition becomes a bitwise XOR and polynomial multiplication becomes multiplication of natural numbers.
+Optimizations of a similar kind can be made for $R=\frac{\mathbb{Z}}{n \mathbb{Z}}$ with $n > 2$ too.

+### Expected Outcomes
+Main outcome:
+ - Efficient representations of polynomials over $\frac{\mathbb{Z}}{2 \mathbb{Z}}$ with coefficients represented internally as the bits in the binary expantion of a natural number.
+ - Refine Algebraeon's polynomials structure system to allow general-purpose polynomial algorithms to operate on these newly defined polynomials.

+Secondary outcome:
+ - Efficient representations of polynomials over $\frac{\mathbb{Z}}{n \mathbb{Z}}$ for $n > 2$ with coefficients represented internally as blocks of bits in the binary expantion of a natural number.

+Stretch outcomes:
+ - Make use of the new polynomial representations in the existing implementation of the Berlekamp–Zassenhaus algorithm for factoring polynomials over the integers.
+Do we see the expected performance boost in the benchmarks?

+### Difficulty
+Medium

+### Duration
+~175 hours

+### Requirements
+You must be familiar with:
+ - Modular arithmetic.
+ - Binary expansions.

+It is preferable if you are familiar with:
+ - Writing optimized low-level code exploiting the binary representations of data structures.

+### Possible Mentors
+ - Pishleback

-## Computing Class Groups in Quadratic Number Fields
+## Computing The Class Group of Quadratic Number Fields
 A quadratic number field is the ring of integers of an algebraic number field of the form $\mathbb{Q}[\sqrt{d}]$ where $\sqrt{d}$ is a square-free integer other than $1$.
 The ring of integers of the quadratic number field is given by
 ```math
 \mathcal{O}_d = \begin{cases} \mathbb{Z}[\frac{1 + \sqrt{d}}{2}] & d \equiv 1 \pmod 4 \\ \mathbb{Z}[\sqrt{d}] & d \equiv 2, 3 \pmod 4  \end{cases}
 ```
-The fractional ideals of $\mathcal{O}_d$ form an abelian group and the subgroup of principal fractional ideals has finite index.
-The finite quotient group of the fractional ideals by the principal fractional ideals is called the class group.
+The class group of $\mathcal{O}_d$ is the quotient of the fractional ideals by the principal fractional ideals.
+It is a theorem of algebraic number theory that the class group is always finite.

-In this project you will use the theory of binary integral quadratic forms as a means to compute the size and structure of the class group.
+For this project you will use the theory of binary integral quadratic forms as a means to compute the size and structure of the class group.
 The approach splits naturally into two cases; the imaginary case when $d < 0$ and the real case when $d > 0$.

 ### Expected Outcomes
 Main outcome: